DE{CODE}: When to Choose Headless for Clients

 Because they’re not dealing with all the work for the PHP and all that.
 But at the same time, we’ve actually moved some of our DevOps people to handle the backend WordPress, so we don’t necessarily need a backend developer to do it, so it works out really well.
 Go ahead.

 JAMES SQUIRES: I was going to add into that, at least from our experience, the number of Engineers you can get into a Headless project and be productive tends to be a lot higher.
-For example, we just launched a SvelteKit-based Headless– I think it’s the first one on Atlas– last week.
+For example, we just launched a SvelteKit-based Headless– I think it’s the first one on Headless WordPress– last week.
 I don’t recommend SvelteKit quite yet to clients, but we like it quite a bit.

 But we had an excess of eight engineers simultaneously all working on components, and with theme-based development, we tend to struggle more getting a lot of Engineers and being productive.
 Just because things are a little bit more monolithic, in terms of how many things can you touch at once.
 I’m sure it’s possible, and you can coordinate it, but we find it’s much easier on Headless architectures.